 A marketing analysis report is a set of data you gather to track, analyze, and measure the performance of your marketing campaigns.
 You need all this info to see if your business performance is on track and if you need to optimize something for better results.

 Marketing analysis reports are many.
-Depending on your business goals and KPIs, you might need to write SEO reports, social media reports, marketing performance reports, etc. You can structure reports as presentations, graphs, or Excel spreadsheets, but the best way would be to use automated yet customizable graph-filled reports from your preferred reporting tool.
+Depending on your business goals and KPIs, you might need to write SEO reports, social media analytics reports, marketing performance reports, etc. You can structure reports as presentations, graphs, or Excel spreadsheets, but the best way would be to use automated yet customizable graph-filled reports from your preferred reporting tool.

 A marketing analysis report provides you with a clear insight into KPIs and is your foundation for increasing conversions.
 Before building it, answer some big questions: